-In the event of a calamity day, students will be provided instruction via online delivery.
+In the event of a calamity day, where it is needed to make-up the day, Students will be provided instruction via online delivery.
 Students are expected to complete assignments as if they were in class.

 Calamity days, and online instruction requirements, will be announced via the Remind app, campus social media pages, and, whenever possible, through local media channels.